 How to Teach Rhythm vs Beat

-Once the rhyme has been chanted several times, your child can join in with you.
-It's important that he or she is very very comfortable with the chant.
-It's okay to take some extra time making sure he is comfortable speaking it by himself.
+Once the rhyme has been chanted several times, your students can join in with you.
+It's important that they are very very comfortable with the chant.
+It's okay to take some extra time making sure they are comfortable speaking it by themselves.

-Invite your child to put his hands right up next to his mouth and "catch the words" as they come out.
+Invite your students to put their hands right next to their mouths and "catch the words" as they come out.
 As the two of you clap to catch every single syllable in the rhyme, you will be clapping out the rhythm to the song.

 These printables give you the option of practicing only one element at a time, or practicing beat and rhythm together.

 Pick which song you want to use.
-Then let your child choose if he is going to point to the steady beat, or "how the words go" (the rhythm) as you speak this chant.
+Then let your students choose if they are going to point to the steady beat, or "how the words go" (the rhythm) as you speak this chant.

 These worksheets are free as a part of my Sheet Music Library (under "activity sheets").
 Just sign up below to get access!

-This can be such a fun way to explore beat vs rhythm with your child.
-If you have any comments or questions be sure to email me at firstname.lastname@example.org or leave a comment below!
+This is such a fun way to explore beat vs rhythm with your class!